 Patients may exhibit marked tendencies toward somatization or may be troubled with intrusive thoughts and obsessive ideas.
 The more seriously ill patient may exhibit overtly delusional thinking (a fixed, false belief not held by his cultural peers and persisting in the face of objective contradictory evidence), hallucinations (false sensory perceptions without real stimuli), or illusions (misperceptions of real stimuli).
 Because patients often conceal these experiences, it is well to ask leading questions, such as, "Have you ever seen or heard things that other people could not see or hear?
-Have you ever seen or heard things that other?"
+Have you ever seen or heard things that later turned out not to be there?"
 Likewise, it is necessary to interpret affirmative responses conservatively, as mistakenly hearing one's name being called, or experiencing hypnagogic hallucinations in the peri-sleep period, is within the realm of normal experience.